Everything you need to know about hiking Guatemala's most iconic volcano and witnessing Fuego's spectacular eruptions

 You should be able to hike uphill continuously for 2-3 hours without stopping.
 If you can do a 10-mile hike with significant elevation gain, you can handle Acatenango with determination.
 Regular cardio exercise (running, cycling, stair climbing) in the months before helps tremendously.

-Who should NOT attempt this hike: People with heart conditions, severe asthma, knee problems, or those who are completely sedentary.
+Who should NOT attempt this hike: People with heart conditions, severe asthma, or knee problems.
 If you struggle with basic fitness activities, build up your conditioning first or choose Pacaya instead.

 Duration: 2 days / 1 night